Stephens-Library/Designing-Data-Intensive-Applications/part I/chapter_1/Reliable Applications.md

 ## Human Errors
 Humans design and build software systems, and the operators who keep the systems running are also human, how do we make our systems reliable, despite numerous unreliable humans?
 The best system combines several approaches
 - Design systems in a way that minimizes opportunities for error, for example, well-designed abstractions, APIs, and admin interfaces make it easy to do "the right thing" and discourage "the wrong thing"
-- Decoupel the places where people make the most mistakes from the places where they can cause failures
+- Decouple the places where people make the most mistakes from the places where they can cause failures
 - Test thoroughly at all levels, from unit tests to whole-system integration tests and manual tests
 - Allow quick and easy recovery from human errors, to minimize the impact in the case of a failure
 - Set up detailed and clear monitoring such as performance metrics and error rates, in other engineering disciplines this is referred to as "telemetry"